-- Currently employed SIUC faculty and staff who have purchased a semester or annual RSS membership may participate in non-competitive activities. - Non-student members may not officially represent the University at formal competitions.
+- Currently employed SIU faculty and staff who have purchased a semester or annual RSS membership may participate in non-competitive activities. - Non-student members may not officially represent the University at formal competitions.

-Non-SIU Affiliated Members
+Non-SIU Affiliated Individuals

-- RSS members must purchase a semester or annual membership to participate in sport clubs. - RSS members under eighteen years of age cannot participate in sport club activities. - Non-student members may not officially represent the University at formal competitions. - Guests of RSS members may not participate in sport club activities.
+- Non-SIU affiliated individuals must purchase an RSS semester or annual membership. - o RSS members under eighteen years of age cannot participate in sport club activities. - o Non-student members may not officially represent the University at formal competitions. - Guests of RSS members may not participate in sport club activities.